bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 .. warning::
     Bear in mind that this only prevents *other web pages* from surreptitiously embedding our Bokeh app to an audience using standard web browsers.
-A determined and knowledgeble attacker can spoof Origin headers.
+A determined and knowledgeable attacker can spoof Origin headers.

 If multiple allowed origins are required, then multiple instances of ``--allow-websocket-origin`` can be passed on the command line.